ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Defining handling for new tags

 A profile may specify handling for new CBOR tagged Reference Values.
-The profile must specify how to compare the tagged reference value against the Accepted Claims Set.
+The profile must specify how to compare the tagged Reference Value against the Accepted Claims Set.

 Note that the verifier may compare Reference Values in any order, so the